Mainframe-Archive/mainframe-os/docs/introduction.md

 You will initially see the pre-built version of your dapp display in the new window.

+***Note:** there is a known issue on Windows and Unix systems where the app window for a built or installed app opens, but is blank/only white.
+See steps below to host locally for a workaround.
+For end-users, only Mac OS is supported.*

 #### Host locally
  * In a terminal window run `yarn start` if it isn't still running.
  * With the application being hosted at `http://localhost:3000/`, replace the contents path of your active application window with `http://localhost:3000/`.